dan-r-mount/sport-court-booker/README.md

 ## Court Preferences

-The system uses a smart court selection strategy:
+The system uses a smart court selection strategy for a single booking:

-### First Booking (11 AM Saturday)
-The system tries to book courts in this order:
-1. Court 5 (preferred)
-2. Court 4
-3. Court 3

-### Second Booking (12 PM Saturday)
-For the second booking, the system prioritizes continuity:
-1. First tries to book the same court that was successfully booked for the first slot
-2. If that's not available, follows the standard preference order:
-   - Court 5
-   - Court 4
-   - Court 3

-This ensures that when possible, both time slots are booked on the same court, avoiding the need to switch courts between games.
+1. Book 11:00 first.
+2. If 11:00 fails, try 12:00.
+3. At most one booking will be made on Saturday.

 ## Troubleshooting